iopsmon/dc_iopsmon/README.md

 This app should be installed only on a Search Head, or All in one Splunk instance, the indexes.conf file needs to be deployed to the indexing layer or all in one server and the TA-linux-metrics and Windows TA's needs to be deployed to the target Linux and Windows servers.

-This app was only tested on Splunk on Linux
+This app was only tested on Splunk 8.0 and Linux Centos 8.1

-Download the zip and extract the file, copy the DC_iops_monitoring folder to the Splunk Server sudo cp -R DC_iops_monitoring /opt/splunk/etc/apps sudo chown -R splunk:splunk /opt/splunk/etc/apps sudo -u splunk /opt/splunk/bin/splunk restart

 NOTE: If you have a distributed Splunk enviroment, you need to split out the dashboards parts and install them onto the Search heads and the remaining parts onto a Heavy Forwarder as you will need Python.

+There are TWO folders, one is the TA and the other is the APP, this allows you split the config for a distributed  enviroment.
+If you have an all in one then install both on the same server.

+Download the master zip and extract the file, copy the DC_TA_iops_monitoring to the Heavy Forwarder, as this uses python scripts.Copy the DC_APP_iops_monitoring to the Search Head as this contains the dashboards and knowledge objects

+Heavy Forwarder Install Steps
+sudo cp -R DC_TA_iops_monitoring /opt/splunk/etc/apps
+sudo chown -R splunk:splunk /opt/splunk/etc/apps
+sudo -u splunk /opt/splunk/bin/splunk restart

+Search Head Install Steps
+sudo cp -R DC_APP_iops_monitoring /opt/splunk/etc/apps
+sudo chown -R splunk:splunk /opt/splunk/etc/apps
+sudo -u splunk /opt/splunk/bin/splunk restart

+AIO Install Steps
+sudo cp -R DC_TA_iops_monitoring /opt/splunk/etc/apps
+sudo cp -R DC_APP_iops_monitoring /opt/splunk/etc/apps
+sudo chown -R splunk:splunk /opt/splunk/etc/apps
+sudo -u splunk /opt/splunk/bin/splunk restart

-Install Splunk Instances
+Install Splunk Instances Notes

 Search Heads Install = Yes